 We act on those objects, trusting that the patterns we’ve detected are reliable.

 It’s so seamless we forget we’re doing it.
-But this process—observation, compression, action—is the foundation of how any bounded system interacts with its environment.
+But this process of 'observation, compression, action' is the foundation of how any bounded system interacts with its environment.

-Here’s where it gets even stranger: patterns can only be detected by other patterns.
-To observe a regularity, the observer itself must exhibit a kind of regularity—a structure tuned to recognize specific inputs.
+So it may be starting to become obvious, but patterns can only be detected by other patterns.
+To observe a regularity, the observer itself must exhibit a kind of regularity, a structure tuned to recognize specific inputs.
 Your retina detects patterns in light because it evolved as a biological pattern recognizer.
 A neuron fires because it “sees” a particular input as significant.
-AI systems identify faces because they’ve been trained on patterns of data.
+Facial recognition systems identify faces because they’ve been trained on patterns of data.

 Node A gives rise to Node B.